L&T Infotech Shares Surge Nearly 7 Pc After Q4 Results | LatestLY

-New Delhi, May 20 (PTI) Shares of L&T Infotech rallied nearly 7 per cent on Wednesday after the firm reported a 12.9 per cent growth in consolidated net profit for March quarter.
+New Delhi, May 20 (PTI) IT company L&T Infotech shares rallied nearly 7 per cent on Wednesday after the firm reported a 12.9 per cent growth in consolidated net profit for the January-March 2020 quarter.

 Stock of the company jumped 6.86 per cent to close at Rs 1,783.60 on the BSE.
 During the trade, it advanced 9.75 per cent to Rs 1,832.